cchurch/api-docs/source/includes/_api_pngspan.md

 ### Response Headers

-content-location: resource actually rendered. absolute start/end ts and either table/etag depending on whether an index was used
+`'content-location'`: resource actually rendered, absolute start/end ts and either table/etag depending on whether an index was used

-### Discussion
+### Use Cases

 The PNG span is a very efficient mechanism for visualizing where metrics and spans are active.
 Scale the image vertically as needed.
 PNG are extremely compact - a day of spans will be a few hundred bytes

+The following description provides a typical use model:

-Tile the PNGs for fast, infinite scrolling.
-Render a width/timespan that represents a rational chunk of the current screen - say 4 hours in a day view.
-Fill the screen with tiles, fetch offscreen at the same size in preparation to scroll.
-Change origin of each entity to accomplish fast smooth scrolling.
-Fetch successive offscreen buffers as they come on screen
+  - Tile the PNGs for fast, infinite scrolling.
+Render a width/timespan that represents a rational chunk of the current screen (i.e. 4h in a day view)
+    - Fill the screen with tiles, fetch offscreen at the same size in preparation to scroll
+    - Change origin of each entity to accomplish fast smooth scrolling
+    - Fetch successive offscreen buffers as they come on screen

-Hit detection (for rollover) can be done in a browser by rendering opaque colors and reading pixels values from a one pixel high offscreen image.
-If an active pixel is detected, fetch the window of events around the timestamp estimate (since the pixel resolution is usually much less than the ms resolution needed for a timestamp) and use the response to determine what metric/span to display (i.e. the closest one)
+  - Hit detection (for rollover) can be done in a browser by rendering opaque colors and reading pixels values from a one pixel high offscreen image
+    - If an active pixel is detected, fetch the window of events around the timestamp estimate (since the pixel resolution is usually much less than the millisecond resolution needed for a timestamp) and use the response to determine what metric/span to display (i.e. the closest one)

-### PNG Types
+### PNG Type List

   - `'setting'`
     - `'table=onoff'` - `'camera_on'` setting, the inverse of which represents camera *off*